mkostanbaeva/test1/swarm.md

-#SWARM
+﻿#SWARM&TheVoid
 This is a set of containers - http_headers, http_request, http_response, Url, url_query.
 There are containers with a set of fields (exept URL), in case http_headers container which consisting of a list of key - value.

 URL - a special class that represents the API to work with links.
 It uses for working the libcurl library.
 Every time when called a seturl method or constructor, it saved an original `cURL` at the internal structure in a special field.
 On the first request produced lazy initialization  to any of the fields except this `cURL` (other than the original field).
 That is, called a special methods from libcurl to parse which came the line, to check its validity and then put in the fields.
 When calling to_string method occurs a lazy parsing a URL (if you haven't done so already), then use libcurl methods after what made generation from units.
 Parsing in libcurl is a very strict, it does not allow to be any deviation.
 So, if in url is something wrong, it is considered invalid.
-The fromuserinput method was made for url, which was entered by the user or from an external application.It verifies the url and try to make valid.
+The fromuserinput method was made for url, which was entered by the user or from an external application.
+It verifies the url and try to make valid.
 If unable to do it, returns FALSE.

 SWARM_XML library

 urlfinder

-The goal of this class is get the input xml and return a list of url.The goal of this class is get the input xml and return a list of url.
+The goal of this class is get the input xml and return a list of url.
+The goal of this class is get the input xml and return a list of url.
 Currently used in xmlpath.
-It uses a special api to parse html documents.
+It uses a special API to parse html documents.
 It searches for all the tags that return url and adds its contents to the list of url (without any manipulation). urlfetcher is a wrapper over liburl with the properties:
 @eventloop - a special object that allows you to manage and monitor various events associated with timers and input-output devices.
 In particular, there is a class eventloop, which is an abstraction over @eventloop (based boost_asio and libev).
 It should create a socket with specified types of network domain, protocol (to be able to close), listen to the events of the socket - read operations, write operations, request call timer.
 Libev - more or less canonical library, on which basis was tested URL.
 From libev library uses a timer, async, ev_ill.
 Whenever the url invokes the command, it wants to listen to these events.
 It checks whether created for this socket ev_ill, if not - it creates.
 If you ask it to kill - it kills.